MadinaBonuAlisherova/multithreading-server-side-connection-in-c/README.md

   * Remote IP address
   * Remote port  <br>

-<p> Protocol – it is set of rules used for communications purposes globally.
+<p> Protocol – it is set of rules used for communications purposes globally.<br>
- Local IP address – it is the IP address of the local machine.
+ Local IP address – it is the IP address of the local machine.<br>
- Local port – it is local port number.
+ Local port – it is local port number.<br>
- Remote IP address – it is the IP address of the other machine on which local machine is connected  through Socket.
+ Remote IP address – it is the IP address of the other machine on which local machine is connected  through Socket.<br>
  Remote port – it is the port number of the other machine.
   </p>

 <p> In this project server and client can be connected using different pcs in the same LAN.
 But I showed here in one pc with two terminals. </p>

->  ``-`` Server-side
+>  ``-`` Server-side <br>
 >  ``-`` Client-side
   <hr>
   <img src ="images/img1.png">